-- The C-SPY Simulator - An I-jet or I-jet Trace in-circuit debugging probe
+- The C-SPY Simulator.
+(Not available for all cores and devices.)

-- A JTAGjet debug probe
+- An I-jet or I-jet Trace in-circuit debugging probe

 - A J-Link/J-Trace JTAG/SWD probe

 - An ST-LINK JTAG/SWD probe

-- A TI XDS probe.
+- A TI XDS probe